skirge/docker-sonar/README.md

 # docker-sonar

-Basic Docker image to run Solar Server
+Docker image to run SonarQube Server

 You need add this env: